 Analyses

-Due to the large amount of information yielded by these 4 datasets, we restricted the analyses presented.

 Age Analyses

 In Survey 1, more than 40% of parents reported that their children had produced a first word by 10 months.
 Because the canonically cited appearance of a first word is around 12 months (citation here), the youngest that parents could report a first word on Survey 1 was “10 months or before.”
 Given these results, Surveys 2 allowed parents to respond anywhere from 0 – 24 months, and Survey 3 was a free response.
 For Dataset 4, we examined children who only produced one word.
 Thus, age data for the Turk, Info, and Wordbank datasets were more varied.
 Taking these datasets, we graphed the cumulative probability of a child producing a first word as a function of age (Figure 1).
 While a child is significantly more likely to have uttered a first word by 12 months, the data suggest that some children are indeed producing words before 12 months.